Priyanshi-cell/Industrial-Computer-Vision-Systems/README.md

 ## Note

-This repository is intended for educational, research, and portfolio demonstration purposes.
+This repository is intended for educational and research purposes only